aditya-suripeddi/covstats/README.md

 1. Swagger docs can be improved
 2. Unit Tests
-3. Heroku Deploy
-4. Data validation of lat, lon - locationiq server tentatively
+3. Data validation of lat, lon - locationiq server tentatively
-5. Static assets
+4. Static assets
-6. Heroku Deploy with addons for db along with redis caching layer
+5. Heroku Deploy with addons for db along with redis caching layer
-7. User authentication
+6. User authentication

 ## Preview of APIs with Swagger